jhlagado/struct-z80/README.md

 tags: Z80, macros, assembler, structured programming
 ```

 One of the great pains of writing assembly language for old-school microprocessors such as the Z80 is the complexity of implementing algorithms due to the lack of high-level control and looping structures.
-All you have are conditional jumps and labels and nothing help you enforce the structure of your code.
+All you have are conditional jumps and labels and nothing to help you enforce the structure of your code.

 It's not exaggerating when someone claims that [GOTOs are considered harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) ...at least to your state of mental well-being! ;-)

-This lack of structure is what often ends up driving programmers toward high-levellanguages such as C which people often mistakenly think of as "low level", "assembler++" or "close to the metal".
+This lack of structure is what often ends up driving programmers in the direction of high-levellanguages such as C which people often think of as "low level", "assembler++" or "close to the metal".
 On 8-bit CPUs, however, this far from the truth and C adds a lot of overhead to your machine-cycle and memory-cell constrained code.
 This is why assembly language is still the tool of choice for 8-bit programming despite it also being a major source of frustration.

 Macros are a huge boon to writing assembly language.
 Recently I starting using a set inspired by a coding pattern invented by Garth Wilson and (quite separately by) Dave Keenan which enabled me to write structured programs in assembly.